 The common names for the half hardy annual Amaranthus plant include Amaranth, Tampala, Tassel flower, Flaming fountain, Fountain plant, Joseph's coat, Love-lies-bleeding, Molten flower, Prince's feather, and Summer poinsettia.

-Latin names include Amaranthus retroflexus, Amaranthus spinosus, Amaranthus hypochondriacus, Amaranthus viridis and Amaranthus caudatus.
+Latin names of commonly grown species include Amaranthus retroflexus, Amaranthus spinosus, Amaranthus hypochondriacus, Amaranthus viridis and Amaranthus caudatus.

 They typically flower from summer until the early autumn.

 Amaranthus plants are usually large bushy plants that normally grow between 90 and 130 cm (three to five feet) in height.